nazmul-nhb/nhb-toolbox-docs/docs/utilities/number/calculatePercentage.md

 { roundTo?: number }
 ```

 > Determines the number of decimal places to round the result to if it's a float.
+Defaults to `3`.

 ### Modes & Parameters (Options)